Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 Alcohol withdrawal symptoms begin to subside within two weeks, typically.
 While this is good for your sobriety, the truth of the matter is that it can take anywhere between a few weeks and a few months for all the withdrawal symptoms to resolve completely.

 Unfortunately, protracted withdrawal symptoms can stay on for months.
 While they are not as intense, they can still be troubling or frustrating to deal with.
-This is why we recommend ongoing care for an enduring recovery - like a sober living residence, ongoing therapy/counseling, medication management, and 12-step recovery meetings.
+Therefore, it’s recommended to complement sober living with external therapy, counseling, or medication management from licensed providers.

 Is 30 Days Without Alcohol Enough?